- Arts and Design»

 Pinwheel or toy paper windmill craft will bring so much fun to kids in the making process, as it encourages them to understand the process of trial and error as they work towards an end to any project in life.

-Kids can decorate the paper to whatever color they like.
-They can use coloring pencils, stickers, magazine cut out pictures or even their own pics.
+Kids can decorate the paper to whatever colour they like.
+They can use colouring pencils, stickers, magazine cut out pictures or even their own pics.